Soussan DAS Computer Consultants

 3/2008 & 8/2008 - How-To recover a system from continuous blue screens of death

 4/29/2007 - Microsoft Webcast on the Art of Debugging Information - The webcast I did for Microsoft is on using a network sniffer to diagnose common network and isolate systems / application issues.
-The webcast can be found on Microsoft's site, but a link directly to it is here.
+The webcast can be found on Microsoft's site, and I have a link to it in the above article.
 If you want to become an expert in network troubleshooting, this is a must-watch webcast!

 2/8/2007: Anatomy of an eBay Phishing site!
 Come see how the bad guys steal your information!
 Click here to see it!